xmartlabs/stock/README.md

 Stock provides a couple of methods to get data without using a data stream.

-1. `get` returns cached data if it is cached otherwise will return fresh/network data (updating your caches).
+1. `get` returns cached data -if it is cached- otherwise will return fresh/network data (updating your caches).
-2. `fresh` returns fresh data updating your caches
+2. `fresh` returns fresh data updating your cache

 ```dart
   // Get fresh data